tnagler/kdecopula/README.md

     -   `logLik`, `AIC`, `BIC`: Extracts fit statistics.

-Please look up the package documentation for more details on arguments and options.
+See the [package documentation](https://cran.r-project.org/web/packages/kdecopula/kdecopula.pdf) for more details on arguments and options.

 ------------------------------------------------------------------------